 How "Full Spectrum" Works:

-Full Spectrum - A Full spectrum camera conversion refers to the replacement of the internal Low Pass Filter (UV and IR Blocking Filter) in the camera with a clear filter, allowing the camera to capture the entire light spectrum (EM Spectrum).This will allow the camera's imaging sensor to capture Ultra Violet, Infrared and Visible light.
-All you need to do is limit what the camera "sees" by placing the filter of your choosing on the lens.
+Full Spectrum - A "Full spectrum Camera Conversion" refers to the replacement of the internal IR Blocking filter (Low Pass Filter/Hot-Mirror filter) in the camera with a clear filter, allowing the camera to capture the entire light spectrum (EM Spectrum).This will allow the camera's imaging sensor to capture Ultra Violet, Infrared and Visible light.
+All you need to do is limit what the camera "sees" by placing the appropriate filter of your choosing on the lens.
+This can be anything from UV Only, IR Only and Astrophotography filters.
 There are a wide range of on-lens filters available for Infrared Photography and Visible photography on our website (On-Lens IR Filters - UV/IR Blocking Filters).

 More Infrared Time-lapse videos at our Portfolio page: Spencer's Camera - Infrared Timelapse Portfolio.